You are viewing the global institutional website

 Programs

-Each node responds to a specific context, while sharing a common institutional methodology: territorial diagnosis, curatorial and community design, program activation, mediation and training, documentation and knowledge, measurement and reporting.
+Each chapter responds to a specific context, while sharing a common institutional methodology: territorial diagnosis, curatorial and community design, program activation, mediation and training, documentation and knowledge, measurement and reporting.

 Caracas